Northern Ireland's most easterly point

 Ballyhalbert village dates back to the mid 17th century when its inhabitants were mainly fishermen.
 On a clear day Scotland and the Isle of Man are visible from the village which looks out onto the Irish Sea and the North Channel.

 Ballyhalbert is immersed in history.
 During the First World War, four vessels were captured and sunk in Ballyhalbert Bay by U Boats.
 Throughout the Second World War the village also played a major role; an RAF airfield was built there to protect Belfast and the eastern half of Northern Ireland.
 This airfield has now been turned into a holiday park for visitors to enjoy.

 Ballyhalbert Holiday Park has its own mini golf course, multipurpose clubhouse and ice cream parlour, making it a preferred choice for families.

-Within Ballyhalbert there is a sandy beach and water sports enthusiasts can also thoroughly enjoy Ballyhalbert’s harbour which has become a main attraction and centre for jet skis.
+The village is home to a beautiful sandy beach.
+Water sports enthusiasts can also thoroughly enjoy Ballyhalbert’s harbour which has become a main attraction and centre for Jet Skis.

-Just two kilometres south of Ballyhalbert village stands Burr point, the most easterly point in Northern Ireland.
-A bronze sculpture of a giant ‘E’ hightlights this.
-For those who love walking, scenic views and photography Burr point will not disappoint.
+Just two kilometres south of Ballyhalbert village stands Burr point, the most easterly point in Ireland.
+A bronze sculpture of a giant ‘E’ marks the spot.
+For those who love walking, scenic views and photography, Burr point will not disappoint.